cattle-ops/terraform-aws-gitlab-runner/README.md

 Finally, the runner still supports the manual runner creation.
 No changes are required.
 Please keep in mind that this setup will be removed in future releases.

+### Access runner instance

+A few option are provide the runner instance

+1. Provide a public ssh key to access the runner by setting \`\`.
+2. Provide a EC2 key pair to access the runner by setting \`\`.
+3. Access via the Session Manager (SSM) by setting `enable_runner_ssm_access` to `true`.
+The policy to allow access via SSM is not very restrictive.
+4. By setting non of the above no keys or extra policies will be attached to the instance.
+You can still configure you own policies by attaching them to `runner_agent_role_arn`.

 ### GitLab runner cache

 By default the module creates a a cache for the runner in S3.
 Old objects are automatically remove via a configurable life cycle policy on the bucket.